martin-ockajak/automorph/docs/rest-rpc/README.md

 ### Can it be used in practice without a specific REST-RPC library ?

-Absolutely.
+Yes.
 Any REST client or server library will suffice.
 However, using a specific REST-RPC library minimizes the implementation effort.

 ## Request